Tommacfie/Tommacfie/README.md

-I am a Full-stack Software Developer experienced in Javascript technologies such as React, Typescript, GraphQl, Express and NodeJs, as well as DBRMS's including MongoDb and PostgreSQL.
+I am a Full-stack Software Developer experienced in Javascript technologies such as React, Typescript, GraphQl, Express and NodeJs, as well as MongoDb and PostgreSQL.

 I'm passionate about building applications using a methodical, structured approach in order to deliver coherent, logical and well-organised code.
 I have a keen eye for detail, which is essential for producing clean, durable code that requires less debugging and accrues less technical debt.
 I thrive on clear communication and value working in a well-organised, focused and determined team.